 Fund the Surgeries of Poor Patients by Giving Donation

 With the help of Crowdfunding by kind donors like you, many people under Transparent Hands were given medical relief.
-But there are still thousands of people who are in dire need of your support and are waiting for a miracle which could save their lives.
+But there are still thousands of people who are in dire need of your support and are waiting for a miracle that could save their lives.
 Together through fundraising, we can give new lives and hopes to many deserving patients in our country.
 Let’s unite and make effort in making Pakistan an ideal place to live.

 Why Donate to Transparent Hands?